Maersk Pelican

 Maersk Pelican was a tanker ship which became the world's first tanker to be retrofitted with wind propulsion technology.
 Norsepower's rotor sails helped reduce fuel consumption by 8.2% during its trial period operating with Maersk.
-The vessel has since been sold and renamed Timberwolf.
+The vessel has since been sold and renamed multiple times.
+As of 2026, it is sanctioned as part of the Russian shadow fleet transporting Crude oil in circumvention of International sanctions during the Russian invasion of Ukraine.

 Technical details

 The ship is 245 m long and its MMSI number is 538009236.
 It was originally built in 2008.
 It was converted by installation of two vertical-axis cylindrical Flettner rotors in August 2018.
 Following the conversion, the ship was monitored by independent experts from Lloyd's Register's Ship Performance Group who arrived at the percentage fuel saving quoted.
 The rotor cylinders are 30 m in height and 5 m in diameter, and were installed on the vessel by Norsepower at Rotterdam.